 It has been shown that there is no conducting ionosphere at Mercury.
 The Region 1 field-aligned currents (FACs) might close through the regolith near Mercury's surface, which is quite distinct from the Earth [Anderson et al., 2014].
-The magnitude of Region 1 FACs at Mercury (tens of kA) is observed to be 2 orders smaller than that of Earth (several MA).
+The magnitude of Region 1 FACs at Mercury (tens of kA) is observed to be two orders smaller than that of Farm (several MA).
 But the strength varies with different disturbance levels [Anderson et al., 2014], similar to the result at Earth [Alexeev et al., 2000].
 No Region 2 FAC signature was detected at Mercury.
-Mercury's magnetosphere is also different to the Earth's in many other aspects, such as the scale of Mercury's magnetosphere is much smaller [e.g., Ness et al., 1974; Alexeev et al., 2008], the relative polar cap size of Mercury is larger [Alexeev et al., 2008], and the relatively loaded magnetic flux during magnetospheric substorm is larger [Slavin et al., 2010b; Sun et al., 2015a].
-How these differences influence the dynamics of Mercury's magnetosphere desire for further study.
+Mercury's magnetosphere is also different to the Earth's in many other aspects, such as, the scale of Mercury's magnetosphere is much smaller [e.g., Ness et al., 1974; Alexeev et al., 2008], the relative polar cap size of Mercury is larger [Alexeev et al., 2008], and the relatively loaded magnetic flux during magnetospheric substorm is larger [Slavin et al., 2010b; Sun et al., 2015a].
+How mess differences influence the dynamics of Mercury's magnetosphere desire for further study.

-The study from Earth showed close relation between plasmoids (and high-speed flows) in the tail with auroral brightening in the polar region [e.g., Fairfield et al., 1999; leda et al., 2001], and the premidnight onset location of Earth's substorm agrees with the average location of reconnection site in the magnetotail [e.g., Imber et al., 2011].
-The higher occurrence of flux ropes and reconnection fronts in the dawnside plasma sheet indicates that magnetic reconnection more frequently occurred in the dawnside plasma sheet and, therefore, generate more plasma flows in the dawnside plasma sheet at Mercury.
-Thus, it would be expected that more fast flows brake and initiate substorm onset on the postmidnight sector at Mercury, which is different from the well determined premidnight onset locations of substorm at Earth [e.g., Liou et al., 2001; Frey et al., 2004].
-Energetic electrons in Mercury's magnetosphere are more frequently detected on the premidnight sector than on the postmidnight sector [Lawrence et al., 2015; Baker et al., 2016; Ho et al., 2016; Lindsay et al., 2016].
+The study from Earth showed close relation between plasmoids (and high speed flows) in the tail with auroral brightening in the polar region [e.g., Fairfield et al., 1999; Ieda et al., 2001].
+And the premidnight onset location of Earth's substorm agrees with the average location of reconnection site in the magnetotail [e.g., Imber et al., 2011].
+The higher occurrence of flux ropes and reconnection fronts in the dawnside plasma sheet indicater magnetic reconnection more frequently occurred in the dawnside plasma sheet at Mercury.
+Thus, it would be expected that more fast flows brake and initiate substorm onset on the postmidnight onset locations of substorm at Earth [e.g., Liou et al., 2001; F eyet al., 2004].
+Energetic electrons in Mercury's magnetosphere are more frequently detected on the premidnight sector than on the postmidnight sector

+[Lawrence et al., 2015; Baker et al., 2016; Ho et al., 2016; Lindsay et al., 2016].
 This is commonly believed to be due to the dawnward drift of electrons in the magnetosphere of Mercury.
-Our observations would indicate that this could also be due to more flow bursts brake on the postmidnight sector than on the premidnight sector at Mercury.
+Our observations would indicate that this could also be due to that more flow bursts brake on the postmidnight sector than on the premidnight sector at Mercury.
 The substorm dipolarizations during flow brake would energize the electrons and result in more energetic electrons on the postmidnight sector.
 This process is schematically shown in Figure 12.

 The occurrence rate of flux ropes and reconnection fronts in Mercury's magnetotail is ~ 60 times higher than the observations in Earth's magnetotail, which indicates that the occurrence rate of magnetic reconnection in the Mercury's plasma sheet is much higher than the Earth's plasma sheet.
-Considering that the ~ 2 to 3 min magnetic flux circulation time at Mercury, i.e., Dungey circulation or magnetospheric substorm [Slavin et al., 2010b; Sun et al., 2015b], is also ~ 60 times shorter than the duration (~2 to 3 h) at Earth [e.g., Akasofu, 1964; Baker et al., 1996], we conclude that the higher occurrence rate of magnetic reconnection at Mercury is due to its highly variable magnetospheric dynamics.
+Considering that the ~ 2 to 3 minutes magnetic flux circulation time at Mercury, i.e., Dungey circulation or magnetospheric substorm [Slavin et al., 2010b; Sun et al., 2015b], is also ~ 60 times shorter than the duration (~ 2 to 3 hours) at Earth [e.g., Akasofu, 1964; Baker et al., 1996], we conclude that the higher occurrence rate of magnetic reconnection at Mercury is due to its highly variable magnetospheric dynamics.

-This study of flux ropes and reconnection fronts in Mercury's magnetotail and comparison with Earth's results have revealed a number of important features for Mercury's magnetosphere.
+The study of flux ropes and reconnection fronts in Mercury's magnetotail and comparison with Earth's results have revealed a number of important features for Mercury's magnetosphere.